gsisaoki/FSErasing/README.md

 ## Dataset
 ### Downloading the dataset
-You can download the detailed face semantic label (with 25 classes) for FaceSynthetics dataset [^1] from the link below.
+You can download the detailed face semantic labels (with 25 classes) for FaceSynthetics dataset [^1] from the link below.

 [Google Drive]()

+Note that the face images and landmark labels are **NOT** included in our distributed files.
+They are available for download at [the official repository of FaceSynthetics](https://github.com/microsoft/FaceSynthetics) (full dataset of 100,000 images).

+### Dataset layout
+The detailed face semantic labels are contained in a single .zip file.

+'''
+detailed_facesynthetics.zip
+├──
+'''

-## Downloading pre-trained face parsing models
+## Pre-trained face parsing models

 ## Example notebooks